GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Nekroktonai.md

 **Run Speed**: It may run up to 4 yards per move.

-**Climb speed**: It may swim up to 2 yard per move, presuming it is reasonable terrain to do so.
+**Climb speed**: It may climb up to 2 yard per move, presuming it is reasonable terrain to do so.

 **Swim speed**: It may swim up to 2 yard per move, presuming the water isn’t too rough.